Orangers1/GamecraftTeam12Jam/README.md

 Game made in Unreal Engine, Used blueprint so to view the code you would need to build the project.

-Packaged version might require the c++ stuff to run right now, not sure.
+Packaged version might require the c++ sdk to run right now, not sure.